-The selection of route may be based on global or local information
+The selection of route may be based on global or local information percent-routing - prosenttiväylöitys

-Global information

-- Efficient use of the network

-- A lot of information.

-Real-time collection and distribution is difficult

-- Vulnerable if centralized

-- E.g. TINA architecture

-Local information

-- The solution is distributed.

-The nodes are autonomous.

-- Scales to a network of any size.

-- The goal is to find algorithms that are near optimal.
+Global information Local information Efficient use of the network A lot of information.
+The solution is distributed.
+Real-time collection and distribution is difficult Vulnerable if centralized E.g. TINA architecture The nodes are autonomous.
+Scales to a network of any size.
+The goal is to find algorithms that are near optimal.